hitanshijain/Twitter_App/README.md

 ## Botometer
 Botometer runs analysis on whether the user is likely a bot or a human.
 The threshold score is anything less then 0.5 Botometer predicts the user is most likely controlled by human.

+- Run in the terminal:

+      pip install botometer
+      import botometer

 - Run Botometer, using Twitter’s Api, on a few users.
 - First I authenticated Botometer with Twitter’s API credentials similiar to Tweepy.
 I also needed a rapidapi key for Botometer